The £100,000 gift for a small charity – three tips you can use

 B) Arranging as many ‘test drives’ as possible.
 Anyone who has ever worked in a small charity knows just how many demands there can be on your time.
 In spite of this, in the last two years Stu has deliberately arranged a lot more regular Community Events to connect with people.
 The key moment at which the funder truly felt the life-changing impact of KYC was when she was able to talk to the young people who have benefited.

 C) Doing the right thing in spite of what is requested.
 The meeting at step 5, was originally to be spent ‘discussing the accounts’, and KYC was to be represented by a trustee and the treasurer.
 Stu said that early in his career he may well have presumed this was for the best, and obediently left his colleagues to it.
-In 2017, he is much less inclined to allow crucial fundraising meetings to be delegated.
+Nowadays, he is much less inclined to allow crucial fundraising meetings to be delegated.
 With Stu in the meeting, hardly any time was spent talking about ‘the accounts’, and much of it was spent again talking about the impact the charity has on young people’s lives.
 One can never know for certain what makes the difference… But my opinion is that Stu being in the final meeting, knowing what he knows about what this funder cares about, can only have made the extra £50,000 more likely.